CompOmics/compomics.github.io/compomics-utilities/_posts/2017-03-29-peptidemapper.md

 We have implemented queries for peptide sequences as well as sequence tags (alternating series of amino acids and mass gaps as produced by _de novo_ sequencing algorithms).

 PeptideMapper can be used standalone in command line or integrated as a dependency in other applications.

+When using PeptideMapper, please cite [Kopczynski et al., Bioinformatics, 2017](https://doi.org/10.1093/bioinformatics/btx122).

 For command line options and format specifications, please refer to [PeptideMapperCLI](/compomics-utilities/wiki/peptidemappercli.html).
 For use as a dependency, please refer to [Usage As Dependency](/compomics-utilities/wiki/usageasdependency.html).